merchise/xotl.tools/docs/source/CONTRIBUTING.rst

    - `xotl.tools.decorator.meta`:mod:.
 This is to allow the definition of decorators in other modules.

-   - `xotl.tools.deprecation`:mod:.
-It **must not** depend on any other module.
-Many modules in ``xotl.tools`` will use this module at import time to declare deprecated features.

 #.
 Tier 2

    Modules in this tier should depend only on features defined in tiers 0 and 1